 You will shortly receive a reply email with an Activation Response file.
-We try to process activation requests as soon as possible, but can do so only within normal business hours (we are based in Europe).
+We try to process activation requests as soon as possible, but can do so only within our business hours.

 8 Double-click the Activation Response file.

 Lightkey will show a dialog which tells you that it has been successfully activated.